Birmingham West Suburban Railway

-The Birmingham West Suburban Railway was a suburban railway built by the Midland Railway company.
+The Birmingham West Suburban Railway (BWSR) was a suburban railway built by the Midland Railway company.
 Opened in stages between 1876 and 1885, it allowed both the opening of development of central southwest suburban Birmingham south into Worcestershire and the by-passing of railway traffic via the Birmingham and Gloucester Railway into central Birmingham.
 Today, it forms a major section of the Cross-City Line, running from Lichfield to Redditch.
 It also forms an important part of the Cross Country Route.

 History

 Origins

 As early as 1840, the Worcester and Birmingham Canal attempted to stem the decline in its income, by promoting a scheme to build a railway alongside its canal from the existing Birmingham and Gloucester Railway at Kings Norton into central Birmingham, with a branch to Harborne.
 The company intended that the railway would pay rent to the canal company for use of their land, thus providing an extra income, but it was unable to raise the funds for the scheme and it was dropped.